 What Are Limpets?

-Limpets are marine mollusks of the gastropod class found along the Azores rocky shores.
-The most common species in the coast ecosystem are the lapa-brava (Patella aspera) and the lapa-mansa (Patella candei) which are endemic in these islands.
+Limpets are marine mollusks of the gastropod class found along the Azores’ rocky shores.
+The most common species in the coast ecosystem are the lapa-brava (Patella aspera) and the lapa-mansa (Patella candei), which are endemic to these islands.
 Limpet fishing in the Azores is highly regulated to ensure sustainability and protect this unique resource.

 São Miguel

-- O Américo (Mosteiros) – Which is famous for a simple and cozy setup and some of the best grilled limpets you will ever eat.
+- O Américo (Mosteiros): Famous for its cozy and straightforward setup and some of the best grilled limpets you will ever taste.

 Terceira